YonkeUulen/peerjs-webcam/README.md

 # peerjs-webcam
-WebRTC cam to cam simple example using PeerJS
+WebRTC simple cam to cam example using PeerJS

+Start the peer server using
+>npm run start